rolfbjarne/succinct-for-colloquy/README.md

 Installation
 ------------

-1. Copy the file Succinct.colloquyStyle file to this folder in your home folder:
+1. Copy the Succinct.colloquyStyle file to this folder in your home folder:
      Library -> Application Support -> Colloquy -> Styles

 2. Start or re-start Colloquy.
 (Typing "/reload style" in a Colloquy chat window may work, but is buggy.)